averageflow/godmt/README.md

 lot of time and hassle, and will help you stay in sync with the Go version of your data models, in other languages.
 Comments will be carried over 😉.

-Currently, the supported operating systems are all of UNIX family:
+Currently, the tested operating systems are:

-- Linux
+- Linux (amd64)
-- BSD
+- FreeBSD (amd64)
-- macOS
+- macOS (amd64)
+- Windows (amd64)

+Feel free to expand this list if you have successfully used the tool in other environments.
+You will find pre-compiled binaries of the tool in the releases page.

 ## Talk is cheap, show code